DataDog/hiring-engineers/answers.md

 <img src="02_ddhostoverview.jpg" width="100%">

 For the sake of this assignment all tasks are being executed on the **testmachine.smit.net** host which is the local VM.I have preconfigured the environment with all necessary packages - python, pip, bench tools etc.

-To have reasonable data and events sent to the DD collector, I simulated certain situation, like high CPU usage with **stress-ng --cpu 0 --perf** and generated traffic on the simple webapp which used a local DB hosted with a simple script like: **for i in `seq 1 1000`; do curl http://0.0.0.0:9999/<name_here>; done**.
+Note: To have reasonable data and events sent to the DD collector, I simulated certain situation, like high CPU usage with **stress-ng --cpu 0 --perf** and generated traffic on the simple webapp which used a local DB hosted with a simple script like: **for i in `seq 1 1000`; do curl http://0.0.0.0:9999/<name_here>; done**.
 App has its own randomizer inbuilt.

 **Agent info:**
 ```bash